 The following equation is used to calculate the Magnetomotive Force.

-• N is the number of turns or conductors
+- N is the number of turns (or, more generally, the number of conductors linking the magnetic path)

 To calculate the Magnetomotive Force, multiply the current by the number of turns.